-Global supply chain company, CHEP, started implementing Human and Organisational Performance (HOP) with a pilot in Queensland in 2019.
+Global supply chain company CHEP adopted HOP, Human and Organisational Performance, with a pilot in Queensland in 2019.
 Since then, the organisation has embraced HOP and Learning Teams throughout their APAC operations, and the results have been astounding.

-The results are examined holistically across the business when it comes to outcome measures, however some of the most notable high level outcome measures (lag indicators) in Asia-Pacific region for the year were:
+Some of the most notable high-level outcome measures (lag indicators) in the Asia-Pacific region for the year were:

-- A 30% improvement on reportable injury frequency rate in FY20 compared to FY19
+- A 30% improvement in reportable injury frequency rate in FY20 compared to FY19

 - 83% of locations were reportable injury-free

 - A 64% reduction in injury severity rate, translating to an almost 70% reduction in Workers’ Compensation payouts

 When starting with HOP, they set an initial goal to no longer have any significant incidents – and this has been achieved.
 Understandably, there are still incidents, but since implementing HOP, the nature of those incidents has changed.
 They no longer have significant incidents, and any injuries sustained are minor.